 As I fetch data on a page-by-page basis,

 pageProps provides a global way to handle passing that data.

 gtmVirtualPageView (catchy I know) with a single purpose, to push data as part of an event type called VirtualPageView.

 The only caveat with this approach is that it won't work unless

 pageProps is used.
 If you don't want to make use of

 pageProps, there are other ways, for instance using Redux or Context, which I'm not overing this time around.

-That's it, there's not a lot of code to write to create an initial setup, the biggest challenge is understanding how it all fits together in a practical sense, and getting your head around GTM and Analytics, which requires investigation.
+There's not a lot of code to write to create an initial setup; the biggest challenge is understanding how it all fits together in a practical sense, and getting your head around GTM and Analytics, which requires investigation.

 If you have any suggestions as to how the examples can be made clearer, easier to understand, or how I can add any missing use-cases you feel would help others, I'd love nothing more than to hear from you!
 Reach out to me on Twitter, or shoot me an email.